April 2, 2026

 Close-up of two people's hands opening an envelope and letter on a rustic wooden table, with a coffee cup in the background and warm natural light coming through a window

-Your specific deadline depends on two things: the legal theory behind your claim, and the filing path you take.
-Some wrongful termination cases must go through a state administrative agency before becoming a civil lawsuit.
-Others go directly to court.
-Federal employment law claims run on separate timelines.
-Missing an early administrative deadline can permanently bar a civil lawsuit, even when the firing was clearly illegal.
+The specific clock that governs your situation depends on two things: the legal theory behind your claim, and whether your claim goes through a state agency first or goes directly to civil court.
+Some wrongful termination cases require an administrative complaint before a lawsuit can be filed.
+Others go straight to court.
+Federal employment law claims run on separate timelines entirely.
+Missing an early administrative deadline can permanently bar a civil lawsuit, even when the underlying termination was clearly illegal.

-The table below gives you a quick reference for the strict filing deadlines that apply to the most common wrongful termination claim types in California.
+The table below gives you a quick reference for the strict filing deadlines that apply to each major claim type.
+The sections that follow explain each one in depth.

-If your wrongful termination involved workplace discrimination, workplace harassment, or retaliation based on a protected characteristic, your claim most likely falls under California's Fair Employment and Housing Act (FEHA).
-FEHA protects employees from terminations tied to race, gender, disability, age, pregnancy, religion, sexual orientation, and more.
+If your termination involved workplace discrimination, workplace harassment, or retaliation based on a protected characteristic, your claim most likely falls under California's Fair Employment and Housing Act (FEHA).
+FEHA covers terminations tied to race, gender, disability, age, pregnancy, religion, sexual orientation, and more.

 Once the CRD issues a right-to-sue letter, you have one year to file a civil lawsuit in California court.
 That deadline is firm.
-Uncertainty, delay, or ongoing job searching does not extend it.
+Uncertainty or ongoing job searching does not extend it.
+If you believe your termination involved discrimination or retaliation, you can read more about how wrongful termination and retaliation differ in California before deciding which path fits your facts.

 A man and woman sitting on a couch together reviewing a document, with a laptop open on the coffee table in front of them